Team-BHP > Street Experiences

 For some reasons, roads in Riyadh didn't have painted lane markings.
 For everything; lane markings, road demarcation, road surface markings they would use the Botts' dots.
 Heck, it was used instead of rumble strips!!!
 Bone jarring.
 One thing I observed was when ordinary cars went over them they used to jump vertically.
 But when old luxobarges like my uncle's W126 or some Yank landyachts went over them, they would shimmy sideways

-DicKy is online now (7) Thanks
+DicKy is offline (7) Thanks

 Old 30th May 2021, 08:32 #12